microsoft/live-share-sdk/samples/javascript/01.dice-roller/README.md

 1. [Download ngrok](https://ngrok.com/download).
 2. Launch ngrok with port 3000.
    `ngrok http 3000 --host-header=localhost`
-3. In a second terminal, run `npm run start:https` (rather than the traditional `npm run start`)
+3. In a second terminal, run `npm run start-https` (rather than the traditional `npm run start`)

 ### Create the app package to sideload into Teams

-1. Open `.\manifest\manifest.json` and update values in it, including your [Application ID](https://learn.microsoft.com/microsoftteams/platform/resources/schema/manifest-schema#id.
+1. Open `.\manifest\manifest.json` and update values in it, including your [Application ID](https://learn.microsoft.com/microsoftteams/platform/resources/schema/manifest-schema#id).
 2. You must replace `https://<<BASE_URI_DOMAIN>>` with the https path to your ngrok tunnel.
 3. It is recommended that you also update the following fields.
     - Set `developer.name` to your name.